spack/spack/lib/spack/docs/packaging_guide.rst

     within the software's repository.

-    If that is not possible, you can add test-related files to the package repository (see :ref:`adding custom files <cache_custom_files>`).
+    If that is not possible, you can add test-related files to the package repository (see :ref:`cache_custom_files`).
 It will be important to maintain them so they work across listed or supported versions of the package.

 Packages that build libraries are good examples of cases where you'll want to build test executables from the installed library before running them.
-Doing so requires an extra step over what has been discussed so far in that you'll need to tell Spack to load the package's compiler configuration by setting the package's ``test_requires_compiler`` property to ``True``.
+Doing so requires you to let Spack know it needs to load the package's compiler configuration.
+This is accomplished by setting the package's ``test_requires_compiler`` property to ``True``.

 .. admonition:: ``test_requires_compiler = True`` is required to build test executables.